-- No more than 9 credits may be taken as a non-degree seeking student. - · Bachelor's degree. - Cumulative 2.75 undergraduate GPA (minimum of 3.0 during last two years).
+- No more than 9 credits may be taken as a non-degree seeking student. - · Bachelor's degree. - \bullet Cumulative 2.75 undergraduate GPA (minimum of 3.0 during last two years).

-- Complete online application. - Submit official college/university transcripts from all institutions attended. - Recommendation by one professional or scholarly reference.
+- Complete online application. - \bullet Submit official college/university transcripts from all institutions from which you earned a degree. - Recommendation by one professional or scholarly reference.